 If your child has a communicable disease such as chicken pox, conjunctivitis (pink eye), strep throat, etc. or any illness that keeps him/her home for five or more consecutive school days, a doctor's certificate is required for re-admittance to school.
 Children with a fever of 99.5°F or higher may not attend school.
-A doctor's note is required for each absence after a student has been absent five days.
 Children should be symptom-free for 24 hours before returning to class.